skappylmao/helloworld2/README.md

-This is a repository for me to test Git on
+a github repository for testing
-This is not a serious repository containing real code 👍

   i like potatoes